JYeoMJ/Explainable-AI/README.md

 | **3.
 Performance Recalculation** | Re-measure the model’s performance on the modified data.                                                                                                     |
 | **4.
 Importance Calculation**| Calculate the drop in performance compared to the baseline.
 A larger drop indicates a more influential feature.
 Repeat the process for robust estimates.       |

+In the following figures, we observe the effect of permuting features on the correlation between the feature and the target and consequently on the model statistical performance.

 ![Effect of Permutating a Predictive Feature](images/permuted_predictive_feature.png)

+We observe that permuting a predictive feature breaks the correlation between the feature and the target, and consequently the model statistical performance decreases.
+Correspondingly, if we permute a non-predictive feature, we do not expect it to significantly degrade the model performance.

 #### Example: Permutation Importance with a Neural Network